Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: Introduction

 For a fixed closed oriented topological \(4\)-manifold \(M\), however, one should not expect a verbatim analogue of the \(S^4\) bound for an individual surface.
 The purpose of this paper is to show that a strong substitute does hold for disjoint families.
 If

-are pairwise disjoint connected locally flat topologically embedded nonorientable surfaces whose mod-\(2\) homology classes sum to zero and whose twisted normal Euler numbers all have the same sign, then the total excess of the normal Euler numbers over the Massey term \(2g_i\) is bounded by a constant depending only on \(M\).
+are pairwise disjoint connected closed locally flat topologically embedded nonorientable surfaces whose mod-\(2\) homology classes sum to zero and whose twisted normal Euler numbers all have the same sign, then the total excess of the normal Euler numbers over the Massey term \(2g_i\) is bounded by a constant depending only on \(M\).
 In particular, a fixed closed oriented \(4\)-manifold contains only finitely many disjoint projective planes with \(\abs{e}>2\).

-One of the original motivations for the projective-plane case came from questions about disjoint plane-bundle neighborhoods in $4$-manifolds arising in geometric applications.
-A particularly relevant example comes from singularity formation in compact $4$-dimensional Ricci flow.
+One of the original motivations for the projective-plane case came from questions about disjoint plane-bundle neighborhoods in \(4\)-manifolds arising in geometric applications.
+A particularly relevant example comes from singularity formation in compact \(4\)-dimensional Ricci flow.
 A singularity model is, by definition, a complete Ricci flow obtained as a limit of rescalings of a solution, and a priori it need not have bounded curvature.
-In \cite{CFSZ,CFSZCorr}, it was shown that if a $4$-dimensional singularity model is also a steady Ricci soliton, then it must in fact have bounded curvature.
-The proof is by contradiction: if the curvature were unbounded, then the singularity model would contain infinitely many Ricci-flat ALE $4$-manifolds, and by the definition of convergence this would force the original compact Ricci flow to contain an unbounded number of such copies as well.
+In \cite{CFSZ,CFSZCorr}, it was shown that if a \(4\)-dimensional singularity model is also a steady Ricci soliton, then it must in fact have bounded curvature.
+The proof is by contradiction: if the curvature were unbounded, then a further pointed limit would be a nonflat Ricci-flat ALE \(4\)-manifold; by taking a fixed compact core in this ALE limit and using the pointed convergence maps at sufficiently separated basepoints, one obtains arbitrarily many pairwise disjoint topological copies of that core in the singularity model, and hence in the underlying compact \(4\)-manifold of the original Ricci flow.
 This is ruled out by homological and index-theoretic arguments.
-Thus, in that setting, a topological argument yields an analytic estimate for $4$-dimensional Ricci flow.
+Thus, in that setting, a topological argument yields an analytic estimate for \(4\)-dimensional Ricci flow.

 However, bounded curvature still does not exclude the formation of blips in a steady soliton singularity model; see \cite[Open Problem 5.1]{CKM}.
-The results of the present paper rule out, for topological reasons, certain cases of such hypothetical blips.
-In particular, the results proved here are purely topological.
-To state the theorem precisely, we fix conventions for twisted normal Euler numbers.
+The results of the present paper rule out, for topological reasons, those hypothetical blips whose compact cores contain, or are modeled on, real \(2\)-plane bundles over \(\RP^2\) with orientable total space and twisted Euler number of absolute value greater than \(2\), whenever the geometric limiting argument would force arbitrarily many disjoint copies of such a core in the original compact \(4\)-manifold.
+The results proved here are purely topological.